Cloud technology is a revolutionary way for us to store and manage data. It’s already a commonplace feature in most businesses’ infrastructure.

 The Bottom Line

-We’ve also talked about some major issues and risks that come with using the cloud on a regular basis.
+We’ve also talked about some major issues and risks that come with regular use of the cloud.